 Southampton Street Pastors

-It’s been a busy summer for the Street Pastors who have provided a number of additional patrols in support of the Common People festival and the World Cup games.
+It’s been a busy summer for the Street Pastors who have provided a number of additional patrols in support of the Common People festival, a number of the World Cup games and most recently we have increased our presence in the Millbrook area in response to the tragic murder of Lucy McHugh.

 During the last 12 months volunteers have: